Surrogacy Program for Single and/or Gay Males

 As can be seen by the foregoing, the FDA regulations are quite complicated and all gay surrogacy candidates wishing to use a surrogate to have a family are encouraged to call La Jolla IVF so that a full and detailed explanation of the FDA requirements can obtained.

 Both the technology and legal framework for assisting single males and gay male couples in becoming biological parents has made enormous progress in the past decade.
-La Jolla IVF has been in the forefront of the gay surrogacy in San Diego phenomenon.
+La Jolla IVF has been in the forefront of the gay surrogacy phenomenon.
 Our clinic has helped facilitate hundreds of gay and/or single men use surrogacy to achieve parenthood over the past ten years and remains committed to help all those who desire parenthood to proceed expeditiously through their egg donor/gestational surrogate cycle in as efficient manner as possible.